Skip to main content

 Formula values used

-The Formula values used tab displays any account being referenced in the formula.
+The Formula values used tab displays any account referenced in the formula.
 This is very helpful for sense checking.

 Did this answer your question?